balena-io/docs/pages/reference/OS/advanced.md

 To disable the Raspberry Pi rainbow splash screen, add the `disable_splash=1` entry to `config.txt`.

 __Note:__ This setting disables the Raspberry Pi rainbow splash screen but does not disable the {{ $names.company.lower }} logo splash screen.
-If you would like to replace the {{ $names.company.lower }} logo with your custom splash logo, replace `splash/balena-logo.png` located in the [boot partition][boot-partition] of the image.
-Note that this file may be called `resin-logo.png` on older releases.
+If you would like to replace the {{ $names.company.lower }} logo with your custom splash logo, you must do so via the [Configuration page][configuration-page].

 [boot-partition]:/reference/OS/overview/2.x/#image-partition-layout
 [config-txt]:https://www.raspberrypi.com/documentation/computers/config_txt.html
 [configuration]:/learn/manage/configuration
+[configuration-page]:/learn/manage/configuration/#overriding-the-splash-screen
 [configuration-list]:/reference/supervisor/configuration-list
 [configuration-fleet]:/learn/manage/configuration/#fleet-configuration-management
 [configuration-device]:/learn/manage/configuration/#device-configuration-management